opendilab/DI-engine-docs/source/12_policies/fqf.rst

 ------------------

 .. tip::
       Our benchmark result of FQF uses the same hyper-parameters as DQN except the FQF's exclusive hyper-parameter, ``the number of quantiles``, which is empirically set as 32.
-The number of quantiles are not recommended to set larger than 64, which brings marginal gain and much more forward latency.
+Intuitively, the advantage of trained quantile fractions compared to random ones will be more observable at smaller N. At larger N when both trained quantile fractions and random ones are densely distributed over [0, 1], the differences between FQF and IQN becomes negligible.

 The default config of FQF is defined as follows: